 A business starts with an idea of how to generate value for a customer.
 So, if a customer is looking for a table, you can produce a table, market it, ship it, and receive payment for it — and that’s your business model.
 The total amount of money earned — in other words, revenue — is the coal that keeps your train running.
 Depending on the business model’s complexity, revenue will cover manufacturing, distribution, marketing, and other costs.

 Besides simple transactions, there are many ways to generate revenue.
 That’s even truer for software companies: Web distribution and the nature of software create various possibilities to monetize code.
 Think of licensed/freemium apps, service subscriptions, and others.
 All of these represent a certain mechanism that specifies how a business generates revenue.
 The structure of this mechanism is called a revenue model.

 Here’s our video breakdown of revenue models

-Revenue model basics
+Revenue model vs business model

 A business model (BM) is a broad term outlining everything concerning the main aspects of the business, all of which are contained in the answers to the following questions.

 - What value will we create?

 - How will we deliver it?